venkateshakula1729/Stock-Forecasting/README.md

 # Stock-Forecasting

-In this project, I use the lstm model to predict the future value of a data set .first of all I make a lstm model and save it and use it for future prediction.
-In this project, I use a data set of a company that is about 11 years data and I train my model on this data set then I use some test cases, in which I use the previous 50 days' data and predict the next two days close value.
+In this project, I developed an **LSTM-based time-series model** to predict future stock values.
+I trained the model on about **11 years of historical data**, allowing it to learn long-term trends and sequential patterns.
+After training, I saved the model and used it for **inference**, where I provided a **50-day input window** to forecast the **next two days’ closing prices**.
+This workflow let the model capture temporal dependencies and generate short-term, data-driven forecasts.

 ## Dependencies